7 Wonders Duel: Reception

 7 Wonders Duel was published by Repos Production, a subsidiary of Asmodee, in 2015.
 Critical reception was mostly positive.
 Matt Bassil from Wargamer wrote that it was "one of the absolute best couples board games money can buy", and Birth.Movies.Death.s Evan Saathoff described it as "an easy setup that'll have your opponent asking to play again and again".
 The game's replay value has been criticized, with Keith Law at Paste Magazine saying that it "loses some of the former game's need for strategy" and that it "lacks the variation from game to game".

 The game was a commercial success, selling one million copies in five years, at twice the speed of 7 Wonders.
 It was nominated for, and won, BoardGameGeek's "Best 2-Player Board Game" and "Best Card Game" awards of the same year.

-7 Wonders Due was awarded the 2015 Origins Awards for "Best Card Game" and "Fan Favorite Card Game".
+7 Wonders Duel was awarded the 2015 Origins Awards for "Best Card Game" and "Fan Favorite Card Game".